balena-io/deploy-to-balena-action/README.md

-# Deploy to Balena Github Action
+# Test with Balena Github Action

-This action allows you to push to Balena builders as an automated way to create releases on your fleet.
-Depending on the context available to the action, it will either make your release a draft or not.
+This action allows you to pin to balena devices as an automated way to test releases against your fleet.
+Depending on the success status of the test, can be used to prevent deploying problematic releases.

 ## Usage